line/flutter_line_sdk/README.md

 #### iOS

-In the `ios/Runner/Info.plist` file in your app project, insert this snippet just before the last `</dict>` tag:
+Open the file `ios/Runner/Info.plist` in a text editor and insert this snippet just before the last `</dict>` tag:

 ```xml
 <key>CFBundleURLTypes</key>